The orientation is an Ako Aotearoa-funded project led by DEANZ.

 About the project

 The project aims to provide a series of introductory resources for students, academic staff and education managers seeking to learn the basic ideas, concepts and theories related to open, flexible, and distance learning (OFDL).
-The resources will form a self-paced professional development programme that will provide linkages into the global community of OFDL organisations and research.
+The resources will form a self-paced professional development programme that will provide linkages to the global community of OFDL organisations and research.
 A major focus will be on the application of theory, using a well-designed, self-directed series of modules.
 The professional development programme will also link participants together through peer-based forums and reflective activities.

 OFDL has a rich heritage.
 The project aims to draw attention to various foundational ideas, and their expression in practice.
 The project will draw together foundational readings, video interviews with New Zealand professionals in the areas of OFDL (drawing on professional association memberships), and opportunities for reflection and discussion.
 While many institutions are exploring OFDL as means of providing education, staff across the tertiary sector tend to be unaware of pedagogical options or the affordances provided by digital technologies.